CodeEvo: Interaction-Driven Synthesis of Code-centric Data through Hybrid and Iterative Feedback: Experiments

-We curate a set of $\approx$ 5K seed instructions from diverse sources, including programming platforms such as LeetCode and Codeforces, as well as existing math and code training sets~\citep{cobbe2021gsm8k,austin2021program}.
+\paragraph{Seed Instructions.} We curate a set of $\approx$ 5K seed instructions from diverse sources, including programming platforms such as LeetCode and Codeforces, as well as existing math and code training sets~\citep{cobbe2021gsm8k,austin2021program}.
+Each seed is independently utilized to derive both instruction and completion data formats.
 A subset of these instructions is collected alongside their corresponding reference solutions; following \citet{luo2024wizardcoder}, we include them during training with appropriate ablation.

 Each seed instruction is paired with a set of keyword tags (averaging 3 per instruction), which are either inherited from the original sources (\textit{e.g.}, LeetCode tags, MBPP annotations) or assigned automatically when unavailable.
 Figure~\ref{fig:seed_info} provides an overview of the seed data used in our experiments.
 Additional statistics, balanced sampling strategy, and implementation details are in Appendix~\ref{app:seed_and_keywords}.